 - Fix all holes and cracks in the floors.

 - Repair all cracks and holes in the sidewalk and parking lots.

 - Remove all snow and ice to prevent slips and falls.

-- Make sure all emergency and exit lighting is working.
+- Make sure all emergency and exit lights work.

 - Install sufficient exterior lighting.

 - Install chains or fences if you keep customer cars on your lot overnight.

-- Set up procedures to follow to prevent accidental leakage and contamination of water and soil.
+- Setting up procedures to follow to prevent accidental leakage and contamination of water and soil.

-- Set up contracts for the proper disposal of all environmentally dangerous chemicals.
+- Setting up contracts for the proper disposal of all environmentally dangerous chemicals.

 - Taking the time to regularly maintain your vehicles so that tires and brakes are in good order.
 Make sure that you keep good copies of those records!

 Garagekeepers exposure: Anything can happen to a customer vehicle while it is in your garage.
 Your customers leave their cars in your care, custody, and control, so you should take the following precautions to reduce your risk and account for these cars in your auto body shop insurance.

 - Be sure to properly secure all vehicles.
 What if one fell off a lift?

 - Take care when you're changing tires.
 A bolt that isn't tightened properly when changing a tire could cause the tire to fall off while your client is driving.

 - Make sure that employees double check cars before working on them.
 You don't want to paint someone's car the wrong color!

 - Keep customer keys in a locked box.

 - Require photo ID before giving car keys back to the owner.